Augustine Bwanausi

 Augustine Bwanausi was born in Malawi, then called Nyasaland, in 1930 and trained as a science teacher, but was also politically active in the Nyasaland African Congress, campaigning for the end of colonial rule.
 In March 1959, a State of Emergency was declared, and Bwanausi was arrested as a leading Congress member and detained until 1960.
 On his release, he joined the Malawi Congress Party and in 1961 was elected to the Legislative Council, becoming Minister of Internal Affairs and Development in the same year.
 In 1963, he became Minister of Works.
 In 1964, there was a confrontation between Banda and most of his ministers, which led to the sacking of Bwanausi and two of his cabinet colleagues in September 1964.
-Three other cabinet ministers resigned in sympathy, and although Banda was willingness to re-instate Bwanausi and one or two other ministers, their insistence on all be reinstated ended any hope of a reconciliation.
-In October 1964, Bwanausi left Malawi for Zambia, where he resumed teaching, and was active in Malawian exile politics until his death in a car accident in 1973.
+Three other cabinet ministers resigned in sympathy, and although Banda was willing to re-instate Bwanausi and one or two other ministers, their insistence on all be reinstated ended any hope of a reconciliation.
+In October 1964, Bwanausi left Malawi for Zambia, where he resumed teaching, and was active in Malawian exile politics until his death in a car accident in 1968.